 - Write good reviews

 - Record an event

 Snag a review copy of a book or get a sneak peek of a friend’s upcoming app release?
 Bolster their new venture by writing a positive review online.
 After all, reviews could make or break your business.
 According to a BrightLocal consumer review survey, a whopping 88 percent of respondents used reviews to determine the quality of a business.
 Your words have value and power.
 So spend some time writing a glowing review of your pal’s product.

 The gifts of social media are many.
 Simply saying how much you love something that your friend is offering helps to spread their reach and gives them cred.
 Help populate their Facebook invite list or retweet about a new online course that your friend is putting together.
 Just gushing over how much you like what they’re doing on a social media could boost their business big-time.

 3. Record Their Event

 Do you have basic video recording skills?
-Even if you just have a basic knowledge of how to use the video function on your phone, you can memorialize a talking engagement that they’re giving.
+Even if you just use the video function on your phone, you can memorialize a talking engagement that they’re giving.
 Maybe even give them a hand with recording a video tutorial.